4d/docs/website/translated_docs/fr/FormObjects/properties_CoordinatesAndSizing.md

 ---
 ## Tableau hauteurs des lignes
-`4D View Pro only: This feature requires a 4D View Pro license.`
+`4D View Pro uniquement : cette fonctionnalité nécessite une licence 4D View Pro.`

 This property is used to specify the name of a row height array that you want to associate with the list box.
 A row height array must be of the numeric type (longint by default).